patrinhoo/ApartmentsPricePredictorScrapper/README.md

 # ApartmentsPricePredictorScrapper
 This is a simple scrapper for web scrapping apartments data from:   https://gratka.pl/

+Data scrapped in this project is used to create ML model in this repo:

+And created model is used in website in this repo:

+You can check working website here: https://apartmentspricepredictor.herokuapp.com/

 ## Testing